 Landlords cannot intrude on tenant privacy

-Although landlords are the owner of the property, legally they cannot enter the premise without notice.
+Although landlords are the owner of the property, legally they cannot enter the premises without notice.

 Tenant privacy laws prevent entrances without notification.
 The exception is an emergency that puts tenants or others in danger.
 For example, water or gas leaks.

-Every state has their own requirements for prior notice.
-States require 24 to 48 hours’ notice.
-When the lease does not state, or uses less than the state law, landlords must follow the letter of the law.
+Every state has its own requirements for prior notice.
+States typically require 24 to 48 hours’ notice.
+When the lease does not state or uses less than the state law, landlords must follow the letter of the law.